FINALLY, YOU CAN ZIP ACROSS THE SEA

 Not surprisingly, most bridge opening ceremonies extol order.
 Some elements are common: long speeches, the presence of presidents, kings and queens, musical tributes.
 Flotillas of boats, usually accompany openings, to underline how their element, water, is being superseded by the earth which the bridge represents.
 Sometimes people are allowed special permission to cross on foot, but the Sealink's makers seem adamant about never allowing walkers on the bridge.

-bridge in Europe.
+Runners might be different, since apparently, there's a plan to take the Mumbai marathon over the bridge.
+This was done for the opening of the Oresund Bridge which connects Sweden and Denmark, the longest border bridge crossing in the world.
+A special half-marathon was held to include the bridge's 7,845 metres, the longest road-rail bridge in Europe.
 An ever more testing crossing was done on the Brooklyn Bridge, not exactly at its opening, but a week after, when rumours spread that it was about to collapse, causing a stampede in which 12 people were killed.
 To reassure the people, the great circus impresario PT Barnum led a parade of 21 of his elephants across the bridge!

 Fireworks are common for the practical reason that bridge spans provide particularly good platforms for fireworks that can be seen by people on the shore.
 Some bridges are known for their fireworks, like the Sydney display, which traditionally ushers in the first big chronological New Year celebration of the year, seen on TV screens around the world, as other places prepare for midnight.
 But there also seems to be an elemental appropriateness of using such a tremendous display of fire to consecrate a symbol that pits two other elements, earth and water, against each other.

-been allowed for the most unlikely victors in its building — the small fishing community of Worli.
+What would have been appropriate for the Sealink, other than the standard laser and firework display that took place?
+Perhaps, a moment of triumph should have been allowed for the most unlikely victors in its building — the small fishing community of Worli.
 Thanks to their objections, the whole structure was radically changed, to raise the bridge enough to let their boats through.
 And rather than landing at the logical place, at the Worli end of Mahim Bay, in the middle of their village, the bridge now shoots past, at immense added expense, to jut into the sea, and then turn abruptly to meet the road on Worli Seaface.

 The actual benefit to the fishermen is somewhat ambiguous.
 The bridge's piers have probably ruined their fishing, and their lands will probably soon be overrun by entrepreneurs eager to cash in on the bridge view with hoardings or sea-facing restaurants.
 Whether their lives will benefit or not from this is debatable, but it's unlikely ever to be the same again.
 Perhaps after Mrs Gandhi opened the bridge, the fisherfolk could have been allowed one special trip across to savour this peculiarly Mumbai solution, muddled and costly, replete with murky monetary schemes, and yet somehow impressive in the end.